/images/resources/code-examples/code-examples-kotlin.jpg

 private val _httpsJwksKeyResolver = HttpsJwksVerificationKeyResolver(_httpsJkws)

 Note that these classes also manage caching of JWKS keys in a thread safe manner.
-Any subsequent requests to the API with JWTs having the same kid value, do not trigger additional HTTPS calls to the JWKS endpoint, so that API behavior is efficient.
+Any subsequent requests to the API with a JWT access token having the same kid value, do not trigger additional HTTPS calls to the JWKS endpoint, so that API performance is good.

-Next the token validation behavior is configured, and note that allowed algorithms are restricted to those expected from clients, as recommended in JWT Security Best Practices.
+The token validation behavior is configured as follows, where allowed algorithms are restricted to those expected from clients, as recommended in JWT Security Best Practices.

 kotlin